Glasgow Bars & Restaurants

 Óran Mór

 Óran Mór is one of the most famous venues of Glasgow.
 It is located in a church.
 It is mostly a pub with a very big bar, where you walk all around.
 You can sit at the bar, at tables or stand.
 There is often live music.
-In the evening it also turns in to a concert hall/club.
+In the evening it also turns into a concert hall/club.
 This is a fantastic place!

 Reservation: No reservations needed, but sometimes you need a ticket for club nights